xebialabs/xebialabs.github.com/releases/3.0/systemadminmanual.markdown

 Deployit must be setup for your environment before it can be used to execute deployments.
 This entails the following steps:

 1. **Start the Deployit server**.
 2. **Discover your middleware**.
 Deployit can inspect your environment and automatically create CIs for your middleware.
+Alternatively, you can use a bulk-import to import your middleware or create them by hand.
 3. **Ådd the discovered middleware to an environment**.
 CIs must be grouped in an environment to use them for deployment.

 Setup of Deployit is performed using the Deployit **Command Line Interface (CLI)**.
-For more information about the CLI, see the **Deployit Command Line Manual**.
+For more information about the CLI, see the **Deployit Command Line Interface (CLI) Manual**.

 ## Starting and Stopping ##

 **Starting the Server**

-Open a terminal window and change to the Deployit server directory.
+Open a terminal window and change to the DEPLOYIT_HOME directory.
 Start the Deployit server with the command:

 	bin/server.sh